 Cook on LOW for 4–6 hours

 Stir every hour.
-The longer infusion time at lower temperatures extracts more cannabinoids than the stovetop method.
+The longer infusion at lower temperature extracts more cannabinoids than stovetop and is the safer of the two manual methods.

 - 03